TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/new-v2-git-connection.md

 ## **Recommended Steps**

-1. If attempting to connect from Azure Data Factory, verify the following: credentials from Azure DevOps and Azure Data Factory are the same, the user has sufficient permissions on the Git account, and Azure DevOps and Azure Data Factory are in the same tenant.
+1. If attempting to connect from Azure Data Factory, verify the following: credentials match for both Azure DevOps and Azure Data Factory, Azure DevOps and Azure Data Factory are in the same tenant, and the user has sufficient permissions on the Git account.

 2. You can create an Azure Repos Git repository in a different Azure Active Directory (AD) tenant.
 To specify a different Azure AD tenant, you need Administrator permissions for the Azure subscription that you're using.